Gluten Free Peanut Butter Blondies

 Which Peanut Butter is Best for Blondies?

 I use all-natural peanut butter when making this recipe, which has no added oil or sugar.
-(You can make my homemade peanut butter recipe in no time) If you want to use a peanut butter like Jif or Skippy, that will most likely work.
+(You can make my homemade peanut butter recipe in no time) If you want to use a peanut butter like Jif or Skippy, that will most likely not work.
 It’s too thick and will not incorporate as well into the batter.

 Ingredients to make these Peanut Butter Blondies: